atv2016/frigate_ocr_recognizer/README.md

 ```

 If a watched ocr text is found in the list of ocr returned by easyOCR, the response will be updated to use that text.
 The original ocr will be added to the MQTT response as an additional `original_ocr` field.

+### Automations

+A simple way of automating would be to trigger on the frigate/events topic :

+alias: Frigate OCR
+description: ""
+trigger:
+  - platform: mqtt
+    topic: frigate/events
+condition:
+  - condition: template
+    value_template: |-
+      condition:
+        - "{{ trigger.payload_json['after']['sublabel'] | regex_search(''PRIME'') }}"

+And attach the appropriate action to it, like TTS or whatever you would like.
+Possibly in the future one could trigger on the watched_ocr string defined in the docker compose file.